-B. Research-Focused Projects (RCBP-RF) - Track 1B: This Track is intended to help MSIs build research capacity by developing innovative partnerships around CISE research programs.
-Interdisciplinary departmental collaborations within a single MSI or involving multiple MSIs and other research-intensive organizations are encouraged, though not required, and may include, but are not limited to computer science, information science, the physical sciences broadly, and other fields, including the social sciences.
-It is expected that the PIs will build partnerships and undertake activities, such as exploratory investigations, data acquisition and testing, and/or prototype development, which will build capacity to write successful proposals submitted as Demonstration Projects or directly to CISE programs.
-Proposals to this Track should detail how the proposed work will provide new and/or ongoing research opportunities for undergraduate and/or graduate students enrolled at MSIs, or those students involved in research spanning partnerships between one or more MSIs and other research-intensive organizations as well as promote sustainability of the anticipated outcomes.
-Standalone (or single-PI) research projects do not qualify for this track
+This Thread is intended to help MSIs build research capacity by developing innovative partnerships around CISE research programs.
+Interdisciplinary departmental collaborations within a single MSI or involving multiple MSIs and other research-intensive organizations are encouraged though not required and may include but are not limited to computer science, information science, the physical sciences broadly, and other fields, including the social sciences.
+It is expected that the PIs will build partnerships and undertake activities, such as exploratory investigations, data acquisition and testing, and/or prototype development, which will build capacity to support submission to other Threads and/or other CISE programs.
+Standalone (or single-PI) research projects do not qualify for this Thread.